 In order to be eligible, you must also have a current Energy Performance Certificate (EPC) for your property.
 This must be granted within the last ten years, without any outstanding recommendations for loft or cavity wall insulation.
 This is to ensure your home has enough insulation to adequately retain the heat produced by the new renewable system.

-New build properties by developers are not usually eligible for the scheme.
-However, if you are building your own house you should be.
+New build properties by developers which are still being built are normally not eligible.
+But if you move into a new build with a gas boiler you may be able to qualify.
+If you are building your own house you should be.

 How do I apply for the Boiler Upgrade Scheme?